Captive Wildlife Frequently Asked Questions (FAQs)

 As of March 28, 2023, all Captive Wildlife permit applications are available online through Go Outdoors Florida.

 There are multiple ways to submit your inventory on each of the applications.
-The preferred method is to enter your species individually; however, if listing your inventory one by one would take longer than an hour (causing the application to time out), there is the option to copy and paste your inventory from an excel file or word document into the application inventory field.
+The preferred method is to enter your species individually; however, if listing your inventory one by one would be too cumbersome, there is the option to copy and paste your inventory from an excel file or word document into the application inventory field.

 To check the status of your application: